 All RT was performed using resistance machines (Kieser Training AG, Zurich, Switzerland) including the A1 (hip extension), A2 (torso flexion), A3 (hip abduction), B1 (leg extension), B6 (leg press), B7 (seated leg curl), C3 (torso arm i.e., pulldown), C7 (seated row), D5 (arm cross i.e., pectoral fly), D6 (chest press), D7 (seated dip), F2/F2.1 (abdominal flexion), and K2 (supported supinated grip pullup).
 Note, not all participants performed exercise using each machine, but had at least some of these machines in their current training cards.
 For the experimental study participants were instructed to attend two training sessions at least one-week apart where they completed either their current Core session (i.e., unsupervised) or an Assisted session (i.e., supervised).
 During the Core session the participant completed their training session as prescribed with the only difference for the Assisted session being that an exercise scientist supervised them providing instruction and motivation; however, they did not interfere in any physical way during the set (e.g. to spot or assist in completing a failing repetition).
 Each participant had an existing training programme card.
-In both conditions they utilised the current training loads for each machine that were recorded in the last session of their training programme card prior to participation in the study.
-Participants were instructed to ensure that they continue performing the exercise to momentary failure independently of the TUL achieved for the purposes of the study i.e., if they realised during the set that their prior load selection was evidently too low for the prescribed TUL range they should continue to momentary failure regardless off the TUL acheived.
+In both conditions they utilised the current training loads for each machine that were recorded in the last session of their training programme card before participation in the study.
+Participants were instructed to ensure that they continue performing the exercise to momentary failure independently of the TUL achieved for the purposes of the study i.e., if they realised during the set that their previous load selection was evidently too low for the prescribed TUL range they should continue to momentary failure regardless off the TUL acheived.
 Momentary failure was defined as per Steele et al. (2017) i.e., the point at which, despite their greatest effort, participants are unable to continue concentrically contracting and moving the resistance, and this was clearly communicated to the participants.
-During each session for each exercise the trainees/trainers recorded their TUL achieved as they would do for their usual sessions using timers situated around the clinic in view during training specifically for this purpose.
+During each session for each exercise the trainees/trainers recorded their TUL achieved as they would do for their usual sessions using standard timers situated around the clinic in view during training specifically for this purpose (these are essentially Swiss engineered clocks with sweep movement for the second hand and positioned so that there is always one in eye line for every machine to enable recording of the TUL in seconds).
+These TUL recordings where then input to their training cards.
 In addition, they recorded their RPE and RPD in that order immediately upon completing the exercise using previously validated scales for differentiating these perceptions (Steele, Fisher, McKinnon, et al., 2017); scripts and scales are available here: https://osf.io/ufvy8/.